3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 The box plots introduced in this course are a modified version of the basic form, which does not account for explicit points.
 You are not expected to know or use the basic version.
 Whenever we refer to a box plot, we always mean the modified version.

-Example 💡: Creating a modified box plot
+Example 💡: Creating a Modified Box Plot

 For the number of months to promotion data set, draw a modified box plot both by hand and using R. Then interpret the data’s distribution.